EddieJIV/Lab-Architecture-Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 </table>

 - Next, we are going to run "ipconfig /all"
   - The output for the DNS settings should show DC-1's private IP address.

+- If the "ipconfig /all" command successfully displays DC-1's private IP address in Client-1's DNS settings, it indicates that Client-1 is correctly configured to use DC-1 as its DNS server.
+It confirms that the network settings are correctly applied and that the two VMs can interact as intended within the Azure environment.

+---

+This concludes our preparation of the Active Directory infrastructure thus concluding our lab!
+In this lab, we successfully established a foundational Active Directory infrastructure by deploying a Windows Server 2022 Domain Controller and a Windows 10 client within Microsoft Azure.
+We meticulously configured the network settings, ensuring that the Domain Controller's static IP was set correctly, and verified connectivity through successful ping tests and DNS configuration checks.

+In the upcoming lab, we will dive deeper into deploying Active Directory services, and continue to build on our skills and knowledge!
+Hope to see you there.